Universal Credit: Background

+Before Universal Credit was introduced, the UK welfare system consisted of around 40 distinct benefits and tax credits, with Department for Work and Pensions staff guidance reported to run over 8,000 pages.

-The Universal Credit mechanism was itself first outlined as a concept in a 2009 report, Dynamic Benefits, by Iain Duncan Smith's thinktank the Centre for Social Justice.
+The Universal Credit mechanism was itself first outlined as a concept in a 2009 report, Dynamic Benefits, authored by Iain Duncan Smith and Stephen Brien for the Centre for Social Justice think tank, which recommended consolidating multiple benefits into a single credit with a single rate for reducing benefits as earnings rise.
 It would go on to be described by the soon-to-be Work and Pensions Secretary at the Conservative Party annual conference in 2010.
 The initial aim was for it to be implemented fully over four years and two parliaments, and to merge the six main existing benefits (income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Income Support, Working Tax Credit, Child Tax Credit and Housing Benefit) into a single monthly payment, as well as cut the considerable cost of administering six independent benefits, with their associated computer systems.

 Unlike existing benefits like Income Support, which had a 100% withdrawal rate, Universal Credit was designed to gradually taper away – like tax credits and Housing Benefit – allowing claimants to take part-time work without losing their entitlement altogether.
 In theory, it makes claimants better off taking on work, as they keep at least a proportion of the money they earn.
 But reductions in funding and changes to withdrawal rates left commentators on either side of the debate to question whether it would actually make work pay.
 The Daily Telegraph claimed "part-time work may no longer pay", and "some people would be better off refusing" part-time work and in the Guardian Polly Toynbee wrote "Universal credit is simple: work more and get paid less".
 Finally, the "Minimum Income Floor" used when calculating Universal Credit for self-employed claimants may make it much less worthwhile for large parts of the population to work for themselves.